0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/offers/apis.md

 On successful Claim Offer creation, the Response Body contains a set of information related to your newly created Claim Offer such as its `id`.

-**Role Inside the flow**: To create a new Claim Offer it is required to have an existing Claim Schema.

 **[API Reference](https://api-staging.polygonid.com/#tag/Onboarding-Orgs/operation/CreateAccountManagement)**

 **[Postman Reference](https://web.postman.co/workspace/My-Workspace~ef6b645d-1b41-44d0-80fa-29f8f99bea63/request/19130748-e3215056-5796-42b9-b9cb-bf8a543837a8)**